Liam-Weitzel/Off-Grid-CCTV/backend/ai/study.md

 ![](./saved_runs/train/F1_curve.png){width=25%}
 ![](./saved_runs/train2/F1_curve.png){width=25%}
 ![](./saved_runs/train3/F1_curve.png){width=25%}
-Figure 720. \hfill Figure 360. \hfill Figure 366. \hfill Figure 372.
+a. \hfill b. \hfill c. \hfill d.

-Figure 720 depicts the F1 over confidence graph for the pre-trained Yolov8n model trained on the Duomo dataset for 0 epochs.
-The second figure, 360. depicts the F1 over confidence graph for the pre-trained Yolov8n model trained on the Duomo dataset for 50 epochs.
-The third figure, 366. depicts the F1 over confidence graph for the pre-trained Yolov8n model trained on the Duomo dataset for 100 epochs.
-Lastly, the fourth figure, 372. depicts the F1 over confidence graph for the pre-trained Yolov8n model trained on the Duomo dataset for 150 epochs.
+\begin{center}
+Figure 9.
+F1 over confidence graph for the pre-trained Yolov8n model trained for a) 0, b) 50, c) 100, d) 150 epochs on the Duomo dataset.
+\end{center}

+From figure 9 and further analysis of the supplementary data, it is clear that training increases performance significantly until reaching 100 epochs at which point peformance stagnates.
+This was observed on all datasets and all model architectures.

 ## Discussion

 Suprisingly, when trained for 150 epochs, the model architectures: Masked-RCNN, and Faster-RCNN consistently outperformed Yolov8n eventhough Yolov8n was the only model that was hyperparameter tuned for 300 iterations using the AdamW optimization algorithm.
 Furthermore, both the Masked-RCNN and Faster-RCNN use a Resnet50 backend.
 This backend is considerably outdated compared to Yolov8 which was released in 2023.
-Nonetheless, it's important to mention that Yolov8n has a considerably faster inference time than Masked-RCNN and Faster-RCNN and is able to keep up with a 3 fps live stream when Masked-RCNN and Faster-RCNN are only able to infer one frame every two seconds.
+Nonetheless, it's important to mention that Yolov8n has a considerably faster inference time than Masked-RCNN and Faster-RCNN and is able to keep up with a 3 fps live stream when Masked-RCNN and Faster-RCNN are only able to infer one frame every two seconds on equivalent hardware.

 The effect of hyper parameter tuning on Yolov8 across all datasets did not give any conclusive results.
 Depending on the dataset, the accuracy increased or decreased.
 There was no generalizable result observed.